 MOD WGPL/78/1

-RESOLUTION 180 (Guadalajara, 2010)
+RESOLUTION 180 (REV. busan, 2014)

 Facilitating the transition from IPv4 to IPv6

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 considering

-a) Resolution 64 (Johannesburg, 2008) of the World Telecommunication Standardization Assembly, which encourages the deployment of IPv6;
+a) Resolution 64 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly, regarding IP address allocation and facilitating the transition to and the deployment of IPv6;

-b) Opinion 5 (Lisbon, 2009) of the World Telecommunication Policy Forum, on capacity building in support of the adoption of IPv6;
+b) Opinion 3 (Geneva, 2013) of the World Telecommunication Policy Forum, on capacity building for the deployment of IPv6;

+c) Opinion 4 (Geneva, 2013) of the World Telecommunication Policy Forum, on support of IPv6 adoption and transition from IPv4;

-c) Resolution 63 (Hyderabad, 2010) of the World Telecommunication Development Conference, on IP address allocation and encouraging the deployment of IPv6 in the developing countries,
+d) Resolution 63 (Rev. Dubai, 2014) of the World Telecommunication Development Conference, on IP address allocation and encouraging the deployment of IPv6 in the developing countries;

+e) Resolution 101 (Rev. Busan, 2014) of the Plenipotentiary Conference, on Internet Protocol-based networks;

+f) Resolution 102 (Rev. Busan, 2014) of the Plenipotentiary Conference, on ITU's role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses;

+g) the results of the ITU IPv6 Group, which were endorsed in the ITU Council 2012,

 considering further

 a) that the Internet has become a leading factor in social and economic development and a vital tool for communication and technological innovation, creating a major paradigm shift in the telecommunication and information technology sector;

-b) that in view of the imminent exhaustion of IPv4 addresses and in order to ensure the stability, growth and development of the Internet, specific actions must be defined for the transition to IPv6,
+b) that in view of the imminent exhaustion of IPv4 addresses and in order to ensure the stability, growth and development of the Internet, that every effort should be made to encourage and facilitate the transition to IPv6;

+c) that many developing countries1 are experiencing some challenges today in the IPv4 to IPv6 transition process due to technical reasons,

+recalling

+the WSIS+10 High-Level Event, in its Statement (Geneva, 2014) on the implementation of WSIS outcomes and the WSIS Vision Beyond 2015, determined that one of the priority areas that must be addressed by the Post-2015 Development Agenda must be: “(…) Encouraging the full deployment of IPv6 to ensure the long-term sustainability of the addressing space, including in light of future developments in the Internet of Things”,

 noting

-the decision taken by the Council at its 2009 session to set up an IPv6 working group (see Document CO9/93),
+a) the progress towards adoption of IPv6 that has been made over the last few years;

+b) the ongoing coordination between ITU and relevant organizations on IPv6 capacity building in order to respond to the needs of Member States and Sector Members,

 recognizing

+a) that Internet Protocol (IP) addresses are fundamental resources needed for the development of IP-based telecommunication/ICT networks and for the world economy and prosperity;

-a) that IPv6 deployment gives an opportunity for the development of information and communication technologies (ICT), and that its early adoption is the best way to avoid the scarcity of addresses and the consequences that exhaustion of IPv4 addresses may entail, including high costs;
+b) that IPv6 deployment gives an opportunity for the development of information and communication technologies (ICT), and that its early adoption is the best way to avoid the scarcity of addresses and the consequences that exhaustion of IPv4 addresses may entail, including high costs;

-b) that governments play an important part as catalyst for the transition to IPv6,
+c) that governments play an important part as catalyst for the transition to IPv6;

+d) that accelerating the transition from IPv4 and deployment of IPv6 addresses is necessary in order to respond to global needs in this regard;

+e) that the involvement of all stakeholders is crucial for a successful transition from IPv4 to IPv6;

+f) that Technical experts are providing expert assistance for IPv6 transition and progress has been made;

+g) that there are countries that still need expert technical assistance for making this transition,

 resolves